Now you can rent a German WWII gun tower

-(CNN) — On the southwest tip of the rugged isle of Jersey -- one of the two Channel Islands dotted between England and France -- lies Radio Tower.
+(CNN) — On the southwest tip of the rugged isle of Jersey -- one of the Channel Islands dotted between England and France -- lies Radio Tower.

-Built by the Nazi forces who occupied Jersey during the Second World War, this imposing concrete tower has been sensitively reimagined as a vacation rental.
+Built by order of the Nazi forces who occupied Jersey during the Second World War, this imposing concrete tower has been sensitively reimagined as a vacation rental.

 "It's a way of recognizing that part of history and also now making use of it in a more positive light," Joanna Hepworth, heritage venues manager at Jersey Heritage, tells CNN Travel.
 Those who visit can take in sweeping 360-degree views of the island's coastline and the striking white Corbère lighthouse on the horizon.